Sobha Surendran

-Sobha Surendran (born 1974) is an Indian politician from the state of Kerala, allied to the Bharatiya Janata Party (BJP).
-She is widely recognized for her participation in various social and political issues.
-Sobha is the first woman politician from Kerala to hold a position at the national level.
-She has acted as the state president of BJP Mahila Morcha.Known for her dynamic oratory and grassroots connections, Sobha has increased BJP's vote share in every election she has contested.
+Sobha Surendran (born 1974) is an Indian politician from the state of Kerala, affiliated with the Bharatiya Janata Party (BJP).
+She is also a member of the BJP's National Executive Council and serves as the party's general secretary in Kerala.
+She is widely recognized for her involvement in various social and political issues.
+Sobha is regarded as the first woman politician from Kerala to hold a position at the national level within the BJP.

+She previously served as the state president of the BJP Mahila Morcha.
+Known for her dynamic oratory skills and grassroots connections, Sobha has increased the BJP's vote share in every election she has contested.

 She also serves on the board of directors of the Chennai Petroleum Corporation.

 Early life

-Sobha was born into an agricultural family at Wadakkancherry in Thrissur district of Kerala.
+Sobha was born into an Ezhava family, the largest Hindu community in Kerala, in Wadakkancherry, Thrissur district, Kerala.

 She is married to K. K. Surendran, a Bharatiya Janata Party politician from Malappuram.

-She lost her father while she was still in school, a challenging experience that significantly shaped her early life.
-Despite this hardship, she was groomed by the Rashtriya Swayamsevak Sangh from the age of 13.
+She lost her father while she was still in school, a deeply challenging experience that significantly shaped her early life.
+Despite this hardship, she became associated with the Rashtriya Swayamsevak Sangh at the age of 13.